shriyachandan/shriyachandan/README.md

 -  ### Hola, I'm Shriya Chandan! 👋
   I am a Information Technology Student persuing B. Tech from Techno Main SaltLake.
  - I started programming when I was in 1st year of college and fall in love with it.
-I wish to work in a good product based company.My intrest lies in Competitive Programming and a Web Development.I want to explore many other technologies.
+I wish to work in a good product based company.My intrest lies in  Web Development.
+ - I want to explore many other technologies too.

 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/max/1400/0*K2WLMTExLyida7OR.gif">